SEKOIA-IO/documentation/docs/integration/categories/network_security/bitsight_spm.md

 ### Create an intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Bitsight SPM`.
+1. Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Bitsight SPM`.
 Copy the intake key.

-### Pull events

-To start to pull events, you have to:

-1. Go to the [playbooks page](https://app.sekoia.io/operations/playbooks) and create a new playbook with the `Bitsight SPM` trigger
-2. Set up the module configuration with the Api Token and Company UUIds.
-Set up the trigger configuration with the intake key
+2. Set up the intake configuration with the Api Token and Company UUIds.
-3. Start the playbook and enjoy your events

 {!_shared_content/operations_center/integrations/generated/57eda191-2f93-4fd9-99a2-fd8ffbcdff50_sample.md!}